Two women with colorful hairstyles and clothing, one with bright blue hair styling the other with natural red hair, against a pink background.

 The Latest

-HOMEcoming: The Fire We Inherit → is a powerful, immersive group exhibition featuring works by Former Artists-in-Residence Wyn X’ion, Will North, Randy Wrosiv Palmer, and Melisa Aytenfisu, curated by Allison Retina Stewart-Creeks at The Anderson Center for the Arts.
-Opening Feb 5, 6-9pm
+HOMEcoming: The Fire We Inherit ↩ Past - A powerful, immersive group exhibition featuring works by Former Artists-in-Residence Wyntress X’ion, Will North, Randy Wrosiv Palmer, and Melissa Aytenfisu, curated by Allison Retina Stewart-Creeks at The Anderson Center for the Arts.

-PhotoLucida Critical Mass → Check out this year’s PhotoLucida’s Top 50 Critical Mass, a platform uplifting photographers across the globe.
+PhotoLucida Critical Mass (Juror) ↩ Past - Check out this year’s PhotoLucida’s Top 50 Critical Mass, a platform uplifting emerging to mid-career photographers across the globe; currently exhibiting.

 Free Juice — Mentorship for Emerging Creatives

 Free Juice is my nonprofit committed to supporting BIPOC photographers and digital artists through mentorship, professional development, and community exhibitions.
-Each year, we guide a cohort of emerging artists through an 8-week program that builds skills, confidence, and creative clarity.
+We guide a cohort of emerging artists through an 8-week program that builds skills, confidence, and creative clarity.
 Our exhibitions, talks, and workshops create pathways for visibility, belonging, and success.

 Overview